Scramble Campbell

 Scramble Campbell (born Keith Campbell, 1964) is an American live music painter known for his brightly colored, expressionist paintings and screen prints of bands, musicians, and musical events.

+He is closely associated with Red Rocks Amphitheatre in Morrison, Colorado, where he has been described as the venue’s artist-in-residence for more than two decades, regularly live-painting concerts on site.

 Early life

 Scramble Campbell was born Keith 'David' Campbell, 1964, in Manchester, New Hampshire.
 In 1971 at the age of seven, he moved to Casselberry, Florida.
 He went to Casselberry Elementary School and Lake Howell High School Maitland, Florida.
 He attended Tampa Technical Institute for Commercial Art, and graduated 1983 with an Associates of Science Degree.

 Florida years

 After graduating he moved from Tampa to Altamonte Springs, Florida in 1985 and continued to pursue his artistic career.
 1985 Campbell painted his first series of abstract works and signs them Scram 85.
 After a visit to the Salvador Dalí Museum, in St Petersburg, Florida, Campbell was immensely inspired and proceeded to draw, rapidly filling numerous sketchbooks.

 A new style of symbols and characters emerged in his studio art, and ScrambleVision was born.
 His vast vocabulary of symbols began to emerge in 1985–1986.
 Scramble says: "the fish is society swimming along, the eyeball is the fully focused individual, that's why he's got a big smile and one eye, he's more centered.
 The little nose character, he's in everybody, and his eyes are in his nose because his life-force is his breath."

 In the 1990s, Campbell's touring and painting career took off, painting with Djs and exhibiting nightclub installations at the Palace in Sanford, Florida.